 Winter Melon Nutrition

-As much as 96% of winter melon is made up of water content.
-The fruits are rich in volatile oil, flavonoids, glycosides, sugars as glucose, galactose and xylose, proteins, minerals, and vitamins.
+Winter melon contains as much as 96% of water content.
+The fruits are rich in antioxidants, simple sugars, proteins, minerals, and vitamins.

 It is a rich source of Folate, Vitamin C, Manganese, Phosphorus, Calcium, and Magnesium.
 It is also a good source of B Vitamins as Riboflavin, Thiamine, and Vitamin B3, and of minerals Zinc, Selenium, and Iron.

-Winter Melon promotes the health of CNS.
-Animal studies showed that alcoholic extract of winter melon fruit has an anti-compulsive effect through the enhancement of serotonin neurotransmitter in the brain.
-It has been studied to have an anti-depressant effect.
+Winter Melon promotes the health of Central nervous system.
+Animal studies show that alcoholic extract of winter melon fruit has an anti-compulsive effect through the enhancement of serotonin neurotransmitter in the brain.

-Studies indicate that the fruit extract has a strong anti-diarrheal effect.
+Studies indicate that the fruit extract of ash gourd has a strong anti-diarrheal effect.
 Also, the extract showed to have an anthelmintic effect against worms in the belly.

 Prevents Asthma and supports Respiratory System health

-Kushmanda is prescribed in respiratory disorders in Ayurveda.
+In Ayurveda, kushmanda is prescribed for respiratory disorders.
 Scientific studies indicate that the extract of the fruit inhibits the release of histamine that leads to bronchiole spasms and hence asthmatic attacks.
-Its juice and preparations are recommended to patients suffering from Asthma and other respiratory issues.

 Antioxidants – Prevents Alzheimer’s